The southernmost part of Eurasia. Mainland Eurasia brief description for children

 land complexes

 § 1.
-Eurasia - the continent of contrasts
+Eurasia - a continent of contrasts

-Geographical position. size and outline.
-Oceans and seas surrounding the mainland.
+Geographical position.
+Size and outline.
+Oceans and seas washing the continent.

 Eurasia is the largest continent on Earth.
-Together with the islands, its area is 54 million km 2 - this is one third of the land.
-The mainland consists of two parts of the world - Europe and Asia.
+Together with the islands, its area is 54 million km2 - this is one third of the land.
+The continent consists of two parts of the world - Europe and Asia.
 The border between them is drawn conditionally: along the eastern foot of the Ural Mountains, along the Emba River, the northern coast of the Caspian Sea and the Kuma-Manych depression.
-Further, Europe and Asia are separated by the Black and Sea of Azov and the Bosporus and Dardanelles, connecting the Black Sea with the Mediterranean.
+Further, Europe and Asia are divided by the Black and Sea of Azov and the Bosphorus and Dardanelles straits, connecting the Black Sea with the Mediterranean.
 Eurasia is separated from Africa by the Suez Canal, and from North America by the Bering Strait.

 Names of two parts of the world - Europe and Asia - come from the Assyrian words “ereb” - west and “asu” - east.

-Occupying 1/3 of the entire land, Eurasia concentrates 3D of the planet's population, and the peoples inhabiting the mainland are so numerous and diverse that their listing alone could take several pages.
+Occupying 1/3 of the entire landmass, Eurasia concentrates the 3D population of the planet, and the peoples inhabiting the continent are so numerous and diverse that just listing them could take several pages.
 Our state is also located in Eurasia - Russia.

 Eurasia is located in the Northern Hemisphere.
 The prime meridian crosses its territory in the west.
-The coordinates of the extreme points of the mainland:
+Coordinates of the extreme points of the mainland:

-Eurasia is washed by the waters of all four oceans, which form marginal and inland seas: Baltic, Black, Azov, Mediterranean, North and Norwegian seas; the Straits of Gibraltar and the English Channel, as well as the Bay of Biscay, belong to the Atlantic Ocean.
+Eurasia is washed by the waters of all four oceans, which form marginal and inland seas: Baltic, Black, Azov, Mediterranean, North and Norwegian seas; The Straits of Gibraltar and the English Channel, as well as the Bay of Biscay, belong to the Atlantic Ocean.
 There are large islands here: Great Britain, Iceland, Ireland, as well as peninsulas: Scandinavian, Iberian, Apennine.
-The northern shores of Eurasia are washed by the seas of the Arctic Ocean: Barents, Kara, Laptev, East Siberian, Chukchi.
-The largest islands New Earth, Svalbard; peninsulas - Taimyr, Yamal.
-The Bering Strait connects the Arctic Ocean with Quiet, which forms marginal seas off the coast of Eurasia: Bering, Okhotsk, Japanese, Yellow, East China, South China.
+The northern shores of Eurasia are washed by the seas of the Arctic Ocean: Barents, Kara, Laptev, East Siberian, Chukotka.
+The largest islands are New Earth, Spitsbergen; peninsulas - Taimyr, Yamal.
+The Bering Strait connects the Arctic Ocean with Quiet, which forms the marginal seas off the coast of Eurasia: Bering, Okhotsk, Japan, Yellow, East China, South China.
 The largest islands: Sakhalin, Hokkaido, Honshu, Philippine, Greater Sunda; peninsulas: Kamchatka, Korea, Indochina.

-The seas of the Indian Ocean (Red, Arabian) and bays (Persian, Bengal) protrude deep into the land.
+The seas of the Indian Ocean (Red, Arabian) and bays (Persian, Bengal) extend deep into the land.
 They wash large peninsulas - Arabian, Hindustan, Malacca.

 Eurasia is a continent of contrasts.
-Due to the enormous size of the mainland, the nature of Eurasia is diverse and complex.
-Here is the greatest peak in the world - Mount Chomolungma (Everest) with a height of 8848 m and the deepest land depression (in relation to sea level) - the Dead Sea (-402 m); the cold pole of the Northern Hemisphere in Oymyakon, where a temperature of -70°C was recorded, and the sultry regions of Mesopotamia; arid regions of the Arabian Peninsula, where only 44 mm of precipitation falls per year, and humid regions of Northeast India (Cherrapunji) with a rainfall of 12,000 mm or more per year; Arctic deserts are located in the north of the mainland, and humid equatorial forests are located in the south.
+Due to the enormous size of the continent, the nature of Eurasia is diverse and complex.
+Here is the greatest peak of the world - Mount Chomolungma (Everest) with a height of 8848 m and the deepest depression of land (relative to sea level) - the Dead Sea (-402 m); the cold pole of the Northern Hemisphere in Oymyakon, where a temperature of -70° is recorded, and the sultry regions of Mesopotamia; the arid regions of the Arabian Peninsula, where only 44 mm of precipitation falls annually, and the humid regions of North-Eastern India (Cherrapunji) with a precipitation of 12,000 mm or more per year; in the north of the continent there are arctic deserts, and in the south there are humid equatorial forests.

-From the history of the study.
-Long before the era of the Great Geographical Discoveries and the founding of the First Geographical Institute by the Portuguese Prince Henry, the inhabitants of Europe actively explored the surrounding lands and made geographical discoveries.
-One of the first were the Phoenicians, who in the II century BC. e. explored the shores mediterranean sea, then the ancient Greeks completed the discovery of southern Europe.
+From the history of research.
+Long before the era of the Great Geographical Discoveries and the founding of the First Geographical Institute by the Portuguese Prince Henry, the inhabitants of Europe were actively exploring the lands around them and making geographical discoveries.
+One of the first were the Phoenicians, who in the 2nd century BC. e. explored the shores Mediterranean Sea, then the ancient Greeks completed the discovery of Southern Europe.
 And during the reign of the Romans, who conquered the southern coast of the Mediterranean Sea, the name of the third part of the world appeared - Africa.
-During the Age of Discovery, the famous voyage of the Portuguese navigator Vasco da Gama to India took place, as well as the circumnavigation of Ferdinand Magellan, who, having crossed the Pacific Ocean, approached the islands of Indonesia.
+During the Age of Great Geographical Discovery, the famous journey of the Portuguese navigator Vasco da Gama to India took place, as well as the circumnavigation of Ferdinand Magellan, who, having sailed across the Pacific Ocean, approached the islands of Indonesia.
 The nature of Central Asia, Siberia and the Far East has long remained a mystery to European geographers.

-Famous expeditions of our compatriots - Semyon Dezhnev to Siberia and the Far East, Vladimir Atlasov to Kamchatka, Pyotr Chikhachev to Altai, Pyotr Semenov-Tien Shansky to the Tien Shan mountains, Nikolai Przhevalsky to Central Asia- filled in the gaps on the geographical maps of Asia.
+Famous expeditions of our compatriots - Semyon Dezhnev to Siberia and the Far East, Vladimir Atlasov to Kamchatka, Pyotr Chikhachev to Altai, Pyotr Semenov-Tien-Shansky to the Tien Shan mountains, Nikolai Przhevalsky to Central Asia- filled in the gaps on geographical maps of Asia.

 Relief and minerals.
-Diversity relief Eurasia is explained by the peculiarities of the structure of the earth's crust in different parts of the mainland.
-Ancient platforms: East European, Siberian, Sino-Korean, Indian, African-Arabian correspond to vast stable plains: the East European Plain, the Central Siberian Plateau, the Great Chinese Plain, the Deccan Plateau, the Arabian Plateau.
-The areas of new folding correspond to mountain belts: the Alpine-Himalayan, including the Pyrenees, the Apennines, the Alps, the Carpathians, the Caucasus, the Pamirs, the Himalayas; as well as the Pacific belt of folded mountains (part of the Pacific "Ring of Fire"), stretching along the eastern coast of Eurasia from Kamchatka to the Malay Archipelago.
+Diversity relief Eurasia is explained by the structural features of the earth's crust in different parts of the continent.
+The ancient platforms: East European, Siberian, Sino-Korean, Indian, African-Arabian correspond to vast stable plains: East European Plain, Central Siberian Plateau, Great Chinese Plain, Deccan Plateau, Arabian Plateau.
+The areas of new folding correspond to mountain belts: Alpine-Himalayan, including the Pyrenees, Apennines, Alps, Carpathians, Caucasus, Pamir, Himalayas; as well as the Pacific belt of folded mountains (part of the Pacific “Ring of Fire”), stretching along the eastern shores of Eurasia from Kamchatka to the Malay Archipelago.
 Here, in the Pacific Ocean, there are deep-sea trenches.
-These are seismically active areas with frequent earthquakes and volcanic eruptions, the most famous of which are: Vesuvius (Apennine Peninsula), Etna (Sicily), Hekla (Iceland).
-The highest active volcano in Eurasia is Klyuchevskaya Sopka (4750 m) on the Kamchatka Peninsula, Fujiyama (Honshu Island), Krakatoa, located on a small island in the Malay Archipelago.
+These are seismically active areas with frequent earthquakes and volcanic eruptions, the most famous of which are: Vesuvius (Apennine Peninsula), Etna (Sicily), Hecla (Iceland).
+The highest active volcano in Eurasia is Klyuchevskaya Sopka (4750 m) on the Kamchatka Peninsula, Fuji (Honshu Island), Krakatoa, located on a small island in the Malay Archipelago.

-The Ural, Altai, Tien Shan mountains appeared in the era of ancient folding.
-However, the Altai and Tien Shan underwent new uplifts - the rejuvenation of the relief, in contrast to the Ural Mountains, which are severely destroyed and smoothed out.
+The Ural, Altai, and Tien Shan mountains appeared in the era of ancient folding.
+However, Altai and Tien Shan have undergone new uplifts - rejuvenation of the relief, in contrast to the Ural Mountains, which are heavily destroyed and smoothed.

-Next to the folded mountains in the foothills layer of the earth's crust lowlands were formed, for example, the Indo-Gangetic (Hindostan Peninsula) and Mesopotamian (Arabian Peninsula).
+In the vicinity of folded mountains in foothill troughs layer of the earth's crust Lowlands were formed, for example, the Indo-Gangetic (Hindustan Peninsula) and Mesopotamian (Arabian Peninsula).

 Minerals of Eurasia extremely diverse, and their reserves are large.
-Iron ore deposits in the north of the Scandinavian Peninsula, in the Hindustan Peninsula and northeast China are associated with igneous rocks.
-A strip of deposits of such rare metals as tungsten and tin stretched across southern China, the Indochina and Malacca peninsulas, forming the so-called tin-tungsten belt.
-Non-ferrous metal ores abound in the mountains of the Alpine-Himalayan belt, the Deccan plateau.
+Iron ore deposits in the north of the Scandinavian Peninsula, on the Hindustan Peninsula and northeast China are associated with igneous rocks.
+A strip of deposits of such rare metals as tungsten and tin stretches across southern China, the Indochina and Malacca peninsulas, forming the so-called tin-tungsten belt.
+The mountains of the Alpine-Himalayan belt and the Deccan plateau abound in ores of non-ferrous metals.

-We are exceptionally rich in oil and gas West Siberian lowland, coast Persian Gulf, the North Sea shelf, the Arabian Peninsula and the Mesopotamian lowland.
-With sedimentary rocks coal deposits are also connected, the largest of which are located in the Ruhr and Upper Silesian basins in Western Europe, in the Donets Basin in the South of Russia, as well as on the Great Chinese Plain and the Indo-Gangetic Lowland.
+Extremely rich in oil and gas West Siberian lowland, coast Persian Gulf, North Sea shelf, Arabian Peninsula and Mesopotamian lowland.
+WITH sedimentary rocks also associated coal deposits, the largest of which are located in the Ruhr and Upper Silesian basins in Western Europe, in the Donetsk basin in southern Russia, as well as on the Great Chinese Plain and the Indo-Gangetic Lowland.

-Iron ore deposits are associated with metamorphic rocks, such as the Kursk magnetic anomaly in Russia, as well as with sedimentary ones (the Lorraine deposit in Western Europe).
-Bauxites are of sedimentary origin.
-Their deposits are located along the Alps, south of the Carpathians and on the Indochina peninsula.
+Iron ore deposits are associated with metamorphic rocks, such as the Kursk Magnetic Anomaly in Russia, as well as with sedimentary rocks (the Lorraine deposit in Western Europe).
+Bauxite is of sedimentary origin.
+Their deposits are located along the Alps, south of the Carpathians and on the Indochina Peninsula.

-Eurasia is the only continent of the Earth, which is located in all climatic zones and in all natural zones (Fig. 26).
-Its nature is extremely diverse, therefore, several large natural complexes are distinguished on its territory: Northern, Western, Central and Southern Europe; Southwest, Central, East and South Asia.
-The patterns of population development and the political map are also very different, so we will consider them separately for Europe and Asia.
+Eurasia is the only continent of the Earth that is located in all climatic zones and in all natural zones (Fig. 26).
+Its nature is extremely diverse, therefore, several large natural complexes are distinguished on its territory: Northern, Western, Central and Southern Europe; South-West, Central, East and South Asia.
+The patterns of development of the population and political map are also very different, so we will consider them separately for Europe and Asia.

 Foreign Europe